gislainm/hackeo-2022/frontend/README.md

     ```sh
     npm install
     ```
+4. Create a .env file in the frontend root directory
+5. Copy-paste template.env into the new .env file and fill in variable values
-4. Spin up backend.
+6. Spin up backend.
 Check README for details
-5. To run the frontend, use
+7. To run the frontend, use
     ```sh
     npm start
     ```